ChhaviDixit/sentence-transformers/README.md

 ---

 ## Model Description
 The model uses embeddings learned from the distilbert model on HotPotQA dataset's train and dev set.
 In the distance metrics, the JS divergence function is defined in "Sentence-transformers" and the "MTEB" repositories to be used for training and testing respectively.
-This repository is for training with distance metrics by the bier repository.
+This repository is for training with distance metrics by the beir repository.

 ---